Skilling Queenslanders for Work

 Community-based not-for-profit organisations can apply for funding to start projects in local communities across Queensland.
 Local councils and school Parents and Citizens' and Parents and Friends' associations are also able to apply for funding under some programs.

-There are two regular funding rounds each financial year.
+There are two regular funding rounds each financial year, taking applications for five of the initiative's seven programs.

-To find out more information and to register for a workshop visit the QCOSS events webpage.
+To learn more and register for a workshop, visit the

 List of programs